Sahm rule: Origin

 The Sahm rule originates from a chapter in the Brookings Institution's report on the use of fiscal policy to stabilize the economy during recessions.
 The chapter, written by Claudia Sahm, proposes fiscal policy to automatically send stabilizing payments to citizens to boost economic well-being.
 By automating this process she saw the opportunity to get aid to people faster.
 Because the sooner the help was distributed in her view the better the odds that small business can stay open and that people could stay in their homes and keep their jobs.
-Her rule should thereby function as an early warning to detect the early stages of an recession and then to step in and help manage the recession on autopilot with direct payments to individuals when conditions get bad.
+Her rule should thereby function as an early warning to detect the early stages of a recession and then to step in and help manage the recession on autopilot with direct payments to individuals when conditions get bad.

 Instead of relying on human intuition to determine when such payments should be sent, Sahm outlines a method-based case to trigger the payments.
 The trigger suggested indicates an economy beginning a recession and is now known as the Sahm rule.
 Different thresholds have been used for similar purposes—for example William C. Dudley wrote in 2000 an increase in the unemployment of over one-third of a percent would predict a recession—but Sahm has written that her rule (and its accompanying threshold) is specifically suited as an indicator of the early stages of a recession for the purposes of a fiscal policy response.